How to Prevent Employee Burnout

-The root causes of burnout are within the span of control of managers.
+The root causes of burnout are within managers' span of control.

 They cover some of managers' most important job responsibilities, including fostering positive employee experiences, learning how to reduce stress at work, setting clear expectations, communicating effectively, removing barriers and ensuring that employees feel supported.